ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 Please ensure you have completed the following set up from the [Requirements](/requirements) page:

-1. installed gen3-client
+1. Installed gen3-client
-2. configured a gen3-client profile with credentials
+2. Configured a gen3-client profile with credentials
-3. installed gen3-tracker
+3. Installed gen3-tracker

 To confirm all dependencies are set up as expected, run